bytzcurrency/slate/CONTRIBUTING.md

 request.
 Typically reviewers will review the code for obvious errors, as well as test out the patch set and opine on the technical merits of the patch.
-Project maintainers take into account the peer review when determining if there is consensus to merge a pull request (remember that discussions may have been spread out over GitHub, forums, email, and Slack discussions).
+Project maintainers take into account the peer review when determining if there is consensus to merge a pull request.
 The following language is used within pull-request comments:

   - ACK means "I have tested the code and I agree it should be merged";
   - NACK means "I disagree this should be merged", and must be accompanied by